-Since their formation in 2012, their music and appeal has impacted the minds of many, which have led them to open and share the stage with many great names in music including Derek Miller, Creedence Clearwater Revisited, Sarah Evans, Keith Secola, Robert Randolph, Indigenous, Jonny Lang, and Lynyrd Skynyrd.
+Since their formation in 2012, their music and appeal has impacted the minds of many, which have led them to open and share the stage with many great names in music including Lenny Kravitz, King Of Leon, Derek Miller, Creedence Clearwater Revisited, Keith Secola, Robert Randolph, Indigenous, Jonny Lang, Lynyrd Skynyrd and more.
 In 2014 and 2015 Cameron was invited to join the Experience Hendrix Tour and shared the stage with Billy Cox (Jimi Hendrix), Chris Layton (Stevie Ray Vaughan), Mato Nanji (Indigenous), Eric Gales, Eric Johnson and more.
+In the summer of 2015 the group was invited to play the Hard Rock Rising Festival in Barcelona Spain, marking their European debut.
 Following the tour, The Osceola Brothers wrote and recorded their debut EP Out Of Nowhere, co-produced by award-winning musician Derek Miller and tracked at Osceola Circle Studios.

 Whoever says rock and roll is dead has clearly never experienced The Osceola Brothers first hand.
 Take it from Destine Manson, also from VoxATL, “The energy of the show stayed at a 10 out of 10 the whole night...
 The allure of the purple and blue lights, along with the fog and hair-shaking rockers on stage made for an unforgettable night.
 Unlike other rock bands today, there was something familiar but fresh about their sound.
 It was classic enough to make you feel the same way you felt listening to some of the most popular bands before the 2000s, but their style and approach was something I have never seen before.

-With a new EP and tour in the works, The Osceola Brothers are ready - and they don’t look like they’re going be stopped any time soon.
+With a new album and tour in the works, The Osceola Brothers are ready - and don’t look like they’re going be stopped any time soon.

 Booking/ Press / Mangement: